About the Book

 This book is not only about jaguars, but also about tenacity and survival.
 From the jaguar we can learn better strategies for saving other species and also how to save ourselves when faced with immediate and long-term catastrophic changes to our environment.

-An Indomitable Beast was published on Tuesday, September 2nd, in hard-cover.
+An Indomitable Beast was published in September 2014 in hard-cover

 Use code 4JAGUAR at checkout for a 20% discount